ciaranmcnulty/ciaranmcnulty.com/2022-05-31-how-i-design-training-part-2.md

  have get a definition and ask how it helps

-- Write DoR on whiteboard, either using terms reflecting the DoD definition or:
+- Write DoR on whiteboard, either using terms reflecting their DoD definition or:

 > "An agreed definition of what stories need, to be
 > available and up for discussion on the sprint planning
 > meeting"

- * Ask what think it means.
+ * Ask what they think it means.
 Clarify.

 ## Discussion - 20-30 min